Two years ago, a quadriplegic man from Butler County demonstrated how he could control a robotic arm with his mind.

 "A large part of our mission is to educate, not just people living with ALS, but their families and their caregivers and the professionals who treat them," she said.
 "So, symposiums like this keep all the people that we serve up to date on the latest information possible for those living with ALS."

 People with ALS, a disease that affects the motor neurons, have an average life expectancy of two to five years after diagnosis.
 They lose control of their muscles and will eventually become paralyzed.

 But patients could see their lives enhanced if the Pitt researchers' technology worked for them, she said.

 "The potential for it to help someone with ALS is profound," she said.

 Dr. Wang called the research, so far, "very promising," and said it could also shed more light on the progression of ALS, a disease that has been called the "glass coffin" because it leaves a person's mind intact while rendering paralysis.

 People interested in participating in the study can call research coordinator Debbie Harrington at 412-383-1355.
-The ALS Symposium is scheduled for 10 a.m. to 2 p.m.
-Saturday at the Regional Learning Alliance, 850 Cranberry Woods Drive.
+The free ALS symposium is scheduled for 10 a.m. to 2 p.m. today at the Regional Learning Alliance, 850 Cranberry Woods Drive.homepage - health